tynet94/SmartThings/README.md

 # Cloud Beta Updates and Objectives
-    UPDATES (Dallas, Texas USA times uploaded to GitHub) 09-04 (0930) -  Update Service Manager
+    UPDATES (Dallas, Texas USA times uploaded to GitHub) PLANNED 09-11   Convert to final version of all.
+Will save existing beta files in a sub-directory.
+                    No significant changes from this Beta are planned, so reinstallation is not required.
+    09-04 (0930) -  Update Service Manager
                     a.  error checking logic expanded.
                     b.
 Automatic Token schedule to once per week.